 Comfort Custard

 This egg custard is simple and nourishing comfort food.
 It’s ideal for anyone with a sensitive stomach or compromised digestion.
 It can be enjoyed warm or chilled.
 For Ayurveda enthusiasts, when taken warm, it’s calming to Vata.
-When chilled or cool, it eases Pitta, and when just a tsp of ghee along with a bit of ginger and cardamom are added, it becomes more balancing to Kapha.
-For a delicious twist, turn this into maple custard by using maple sugar, or into caramel-style custard by using jaggery, in place of raw sugar.
+When chilled or cool, it eases Pitta, and when a teaspoon of ghee along with a bit of ginger and cardamom are added, it becomes more balancing to Kapha.
+For a delicious twist, turn this into maple custard by using maple sugar, or into caramel-style custard by using jaggery in place of raw sugar.

 Mung Dal Buckwheat Kitchari